graphiquejs/graphique/README.md

 ## Responsive

-To keep your Graphique visualization the width of its parent container, you only need to specify `useParentWidth` and you'll get an appropriately-scaled and responsive version.
+To keep your Graphique visualization the width of its parent container, you only need to specify `isContainerWidth` and you'll get an appropriately-scaled and responsive version.

 ```jsx
 <GG